Post

 This quirk is due to how InnoDB (MySQL’s default storage engine) deals with concurrency using a strategy known as Multi-Version Concurrenty Control (MVCC), and how READ UNCOMMITTED ignores MVCC.

 During a transaction, InnoDB optimistically writes (or overwrites) data directly in the clustered index, even before it commits, in addition to leaving an undo log record that can be used in case of a rollback or during crash recovery.
-This means that commits are basically free, whereas rollbacks require reconstructing the old row and writing it in the clustered index.
+This means that commits are basically free, whereas rollbacks require reconstructing the old rows and writing them back in the clustered index.
 This makes sense under the assumption that most transactions end up commiting, and that rollbacks are relatively rare.

 Because of this, a transaction that does not use MVCC will see uncommitted data, but its reads will also be non-consistent.
 Here is a representation of the steps that could lead to the anomalous count(*) discussed above, with a 3-row table for simplicity: